 - Notes payable are a popular and easier source of raising money for business needs.
 Inventory note is a popular mechanism which businesses use to raise working capital for inventory needs

-- Notes payable are regulated by the fact that they constitute a promise by the borrower to the lender
+- These are regulated by the fact that they constitute a promise by the borrower to the lender

-- Notes payable have simple terms of payment making them accessible to use
+- It have simple terms of payment making them accessible to use

 - Businesses use notes payable for the purchase of inventory because of the flexibility of longer payment durations.
 As such, credit notes come with shorter payment durations